Skip to main content

 Thermador Pro Range Problems

-Thermador Pro Ranges have some limitations to be aware of before making a purchase despite being the most affordable on this list.
+Despite being among the most affordable on this list, Thermador Pro Ranges have some limitations to be aware of before making a purchase.

 The electric griddle takes some time to reach temperature, but once it does, it functions decently.

-The Pro Grand model comes with a basic clock, but the Harmony model has no clock or timer function.
+The Pro Grand model comes with a basic clock, but the Harmony model does not have a clock or timer function.

-Additionally, Thermador uses an older single convection system, while competitors like Miele offer a twin convection system and BlueStar has a pure convection system in their Platinum series.
+Additionally, Thermador uses an older single convection system, while competitors like Miele offer a twin convection system.

 Monogram's SmartHQ app has the best functionality and incorporates Hestan Cue technology to guide you through cooking new recipes step-by-step.

-These ranges come in two models: all burners and four burners with griddle, both designed to cater to your specific cooking needs.
+These ranges are available in two models: all burners and four burners with a griddle.

 Burner Output